angular/material/docs/guides/CODING.md

 #### Coding conventions:

-The best guidance is a coding approach that implements code and comments in a clear, understandable, concise, and DRY fashion.
+The best guidance is a coding approach that implements both code and comments in a clear, understandable, concise, and DRY fashion.

+Below is a sample code that demonstrates some of our rules and conventions:

 ```js
   (function() {